 A 2015 Cosmopolitan survey found that about one in three women report that they’ve been sexually harassed in the workplace; 38 percent said the harassment came from a male boss.
 More than 70 percent, however, did not report their abuse.

 If you’re a woman who believes you are being, or have been, sexually harassed at work, what should you do?
 For advice, I turned to Donna Ballman, a respected employment lawyer and author of Stand Up for Yourself Without Getting Fired.

 “It’s extremely hard to prove and win a sexual harassment claim,” Ballman told me.
 “In my 30 years of experience representing employees, I’ve found that retaliation seems to be the norm, rather than the exception, when it comes to sexual harassment.”

 The data bear that out.
 According to the Equal Employment Opportunity Commission (EEOC), charges of retaliation linked to discrimination claims more than doubled from 1997 to 2015, to just under 40,000, overtaking charges of racial discrimination.

 That said, Ballman continued: “Women (and men) are justifiably afraid to report sexual harassment.
-Still, as you see from the Carlson case, sexual harassment is not about sex.
+Still, sexual harassment is not about sex.
 It’s about power.
 If you don’t speak up about a sexual harasser, he or she will keep doing it and accelerate their behavior.”

 8 Steps to Take